Great Siege of Malta: Armies

-The siege
+Siege

 Arrival of the Ottomans

 Before the Turks arrived, de Valette ordered the harvesting of all the crops, including unripened grain, to deprive the enemy of any local food supplies.
 Furthermore, the Knights poisoned all wells with bitter herbs and dead animals.

 The Turkish armada arrived at dawn on Friday, 18 May, but did not at once make land.
 The first fighting broke out on 19 May.
 A day later, the Ottoman fleet sailed up the southern coast of the island, turned around and finally anchored at Marsaxlokk (Marsa Sirocco) Bay, nearly 10 kilometers (6.2 miles) from the Grand Harbour region.
-According to most accounts, in particular Balbi's, a dispute arose between the leader of the land forces, the 4th Vizier serdar Kızılahmedli Mustafa Pasha, and the supreme naval commander, Piyale Pasha, about where to anchor the fleet.
+According to most accounts, in particular Balbi's, a dispute arose between the leader of the land forces, the 4th Vizier serdar Kızıl Ahmedli Mustafa Pasha, and the supreme naval commander, Piyale Pasha, about where to anchor the fleet.
 Piyale wished to shelter it at Marsamxett Harbour, just north of the Grand Harbour, in order to avoid the sirocco and be nearer the action, but Mustafa disagreed, because to anchor the fleet there would require first reducing Fort St. Elmo, which guarded the entrance to the harbour.
 Mustafa intended, according to these accounts, to attack the poorly defended former capital Mdina, which stood in the centre of the island, then attack Forts St. Angelo and Michael by land.
 If so, an attack on Fort St. Elmo would have been entirely unnecessary.
 Nevertheless, Mustafa relented, apparently believing only a few days would be necessary to destroy St. Elmo.
 After the Turks were able to emplace their guns, at the end of May they commenced a bombardment.

 It certainly seems true that Suleiman had seriously blundered in splitting the command three ways.
 He not only split command between Piyale and Mustafa, but he ordered both of them to defer to Dragut when he arrived from Tripoli.
 Contemporary letters from spies in Constantinople, however, suggest that the plan had always been to take Fort St. Elmo first.
 In any case, for the Turks to concentrate their efforts on it proved a critical mistake.

 While the Ottomans were landing, the knights and Maltese made some last-minute improvements to the defences of Birgu and Senglea.
 The Ottomans set up their main camp in Marsa, which was close to the Knights' fortifications.
 In the following days, the Ottomans set up camps and batteries on Santa Margherita Hill and the Sciberras Peninsula.
 The attacks on Birgu began on 21 May, while Senglea was first attacked a day later.